 What does this all mean for your state?

 California has the unique opportunity to advance its own vehicle regulations, which provides the ability for all other states to follow its ambitious example.
 Particularly for states who have recently adopted aggressive greenhouse gas emission reduction mandates, reducing greenhouse gas emissions from the transportation sector by increasing electric vehicle adoption is vital for meeting those legally mandated targets.
-Adopting the Advanced Clean Car II rule, the Advanced Clean Truck rule, and the Advanced Clean Fleets rule once it is finalized are three critical tools to support that effort.
+Adopting the Advanced Clean Car II rule, the Advanced Clean Truck rule, and the Advanced Clean Fleets rule are three critical tools to support that effort.